“It wusnae me Mammy! ‘Onest – I didnae dae it!”

 After Jack was born she heard from a neighbour that his dad had got married and gone to New Zealand but she had no way of confirming the story.
 The council had given her this one bedroom flat just off London Road, two flights up with the toilet on the landing.
-The building had been condemned for years; they just hadn’t got round to knocking it down yet.
-What furniture there was, second hand or gifted by one of the many charities in the east end was old and worn.
+The building had been condemned for years; they just hadn’t got around to knocking it down.
+What furniture there was, second hand or gifted by one of the many charities in the east end, was old and worn.
 She was visited regularly by the “social” and had just about managed to survive without building up debt.
-She had just paid off the provi check for Jack’s school uniform and had got a few hours work cash in hand during term time helping out in a cafe on High Street.
+She had just paid off the provi check for Jack’s first school uniform and had got a few hours work cash in hand during term time helping out in a cafe on the High Street.
 Things were looking up.

 And now this, this small keepsake, storehouse of her happiest memories, lay shattered on the floor.
 The flowers she had picked from the wild edges around the graveyard where her granny was buried strewn across the wet floor, like so many forgotten hopes.

 She lifted her hands to her face and sobbed.
 Five minutes that’s all she had left him for.
 If only that old bitch at the corner shop hadn’t kept her waiting for so long.
 She pointedly served all the other customers with a smile and a word of thanks before grudgingly accepting her money without a word for a pint of milk.

 “Mammy!
 Mammy! – dinnae cry – I’ll git ye anither wan.
 A wull!
 Ah promise!
 A’ve got a few pennies saved fae ma dinner money.
 Souters doon the road’ll hae wan, just the same.
 A’ve seen it!.”
 Another lie.